cf-toolsuite/cf-butler/README.md

 }
 ```

 > Establish policies to remove stopped applications and/or orphaned services.
+This endpoint is only available when `cf.policies.provider` is set to `dbms`.

 > Consult the [java.time.Duration](https://docs.oracle.com/javase/8/docs/api/java/time/Duration.html#parse-java.lang.CharSequence-) javadoc for other examples of what you can specify when setting values for `from-duration` properties above.